deankoch/rswat/vignettes/articles/rswat_intro.md

 ```

 To modify a parameter, get a copy of its data frame with `rswat_open`,
-change its value, and pass the data frame back to `rswat_write`
+change its value, and pass the data frame back to `rswat_write`.
+The
+code below shows how to remove this burn-in period via its parameter
+`nyskip`

 ``` r
 # copy the relevant table